Loading…

 Elizabeth Randall

-Elizabeth (EB) is fascinated by the ability of cultural and natural history to inform a site’s contemporary use, interpretation, and transformation.
-EB’s resolution of large conceptual ideas into tangible, elegant details has shaped the design and construction of projects across...
+Elizabeth (EB) is a Principal and Director of Practice at Reed Hilderbrand.
+EB’s resolution of large conceptual ideas into tangible, elegant details has shaped the design and construction of projects across a range of scales and settings.
+Her project work includes the Clark Art...
 Read More →

 MH